obsidian-tasks-group/obsidian-tasks/contributing/Building/Developing with WebStorm.md

 # Developing with JetBrains WebStorm

-Some tips for anyone using the JetBrains WebStorm IDE
+Some tips for anyone using the JetBrains WebStorm IDE.

 ## Make WebStorm ignore non-code directories